5cover/WinClean/README.md

 ![Screenshot](https://raw.githubusercontent.com/wiki/5cover/WinClean/img/MainWindow.png)

+## ~~Yet Another PC Optimizer Scam~~

 ## Features
-- Run *Batch*, *PowerShell*, and *Registry Editor* debloating scripts directly from the GUI.
+- Run 33 *Batch*, *PowerShell*, and *Registry Editor* debloating scripts directly from the GUI.
 - Add custom scripts to futher debloat the system.
 - But if you don't have the time to do all of that, simply click on "Select scripts", "Recommended", "Yes", and "Run Scripts"

-## ~~Yet Another PC Optimizer Scam~~
-WinClean was designed with the intent of giving the user full control of it.
-Basically, you know what's happening under the hood.
+- Installer created using Inno Setup

+> **Warning**
+>By using this program, you agree that its creators may not be held responsible for any damage or loss of data it may cause.
+Refer to the license file for more information.

 ## Specs
 - .NET 6